 9.6 Shoot off.
 Shoot offs will be conducted for any places 1st thru 5th that are tied.
 If there is no tie in 1st place, that shooter would be declared the winner of the event.
 If there is no tie in 2nd place, that shooter would be declared the Reserve Champion in the event and so on.
-Ties in the first 5 places will be shot off by presenting 10 targets to each contestant from the 20 yard line for the first tie-breaker.
-If a tie still exists, shooters would shoot another 10 targets from the 23rd yard line to try to break the tie.
-If a tie still exists, shooters would shoot another 10 targets from the 27 yard line on post 5 until the tie is broken.
+Ties in the first 5 places will be shot off by presenting 10 targets to each contestant from the 20 yard line.
+If a tie still exists, shooters would shoot at another 10 targets from the 20 yard line to try to break the tie.
+If a tie still exists, we will attempt to break the tie by runs from the right on the last score card from the shoot off (last 10 targets).
+If a tie still exists we will attempt to break the tie by runs from the last score card from the shoot off (runs from right first, then runs from left).
+If a tie still exists, we will go to the 4th round score card in the same manner.
+If ties still exist, we will do a coin flip.